mwcz/clayto-hugo/content/posts/066 - rust raytracer 2/index.md

 #### Reduce, reuse, recycle ♻

 In the intro I mentioned an idea that could ruin everything.
 Don't tell anyone, but... to solve the RNG performance problem, I also experimented with hard-coding a set of pre-computed random numbers, and then cycling through them over and over again.
-This isn't exactly cryptography, just bouncing rays around.
 I figured if the set was big, it might just be good enough.

 The question was, how big is big enough?
 I tried a low-ball of 100 pre-computed "random" numbers, and here's the result.